gnoesiboe/planning-tool/README.md

 # Planning tool

 Week based planning tool.
 Project can be assigned to weeks for teams.
+Project budgets (no of weeks) can be assigned.

+Build using NextJs with a Node API.

 ## Development